allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 * Scaling — just start a new instance of a logical service, anywhere on the network, to keep up with the charge.
 * Peace of mind — no data is lost, ever.
 No more stress.
 No more panic when something goes wrong in production.
 * Lower latency — we got rid of polling processes, cron jobs, batches…
-* Streamlined monitoring and debuging.
+* Streamlined monitoring and debugging.
 * Trouble free maintenance — thanks to decoupling we can add, stop, restart or retire services as we want, without disturbing the system.
 * Painless release of new features – just add a new service, it's completely transparent to others.